Knee pain: know the symptoms, causes and prevention measures

-In fact, 50% of stairlift users have joint problems and 61% of potential users also have reported knee/joint problems.
+In fact, 50% of stairlift users have joint problems and 61% of potential users have also reported knee/joint problems.

 So, this is evidence that knee problems are particularly common and cause physical impairment that makes climbing stairs more difficult and even dangerous.

 From another perspective, knee joint problems account for 50% of mobility issues.
 Others include: